anagha-chaudhari/melo-hue/README.md

 This isn’t a big project or anything — just something made with care, for anyone who enjoys the same kind of quiet comfort.

 Feel free to stay as long as you like.
-I hope it brings you a little peace — or maybe even a little meaning to your day. 🌿
+I hope it brings you a little peace, or maybe even a little meaning to your day. 🌿